folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Fill in the address information.

 3. Repeat steps 1-2 as needed.
 The address saves once you save the contact.
 Note: If you are adding multiple addresses, click **Primary** to indicate the contact’s primary address.
+The **Primary** address will display as the first result.

 ###### Deleting an address